National School Walkout planned by students worldwide after Parkland shooting

 “It really hit home because I’m in high school.
 That could have been my school, that could have been my friends, that could have been me that was shot or running away,” Giancola told Fox News.

-So along with 16-year-old Madeline Paterna, Giancola began to arrange for her school to participate in the National School Walkout, a protest led by students demanding action against gun violence, on March 14 – one month after the Parkland school shooting.
+So along with 16-year-old Madeline Paterna, Giancola arranged for her school to participate in the National School Walkout, a protest led by students demanding action against gun violence, on March 14 – one month after the Parkland school shooting.

 “It was really scary to think that could have been us, and I just wanted to do something because I don’t want it to happen again," Giancola said.